-As of April 1, there are 3 vacant units.
+As of May 1, there are 3 vacant units.
 Openings are in Ulen (2), and Hawley (1).
-Staff are finalizing eligibility for 2 applicants.
-Two additional applications are being processed.
+Staff are finalizing eligibility for 3 applicants.
 There are 11 additional households on the waiting list.
 The waiting list only opens when there are vacancies.